tobek/laminae/notes.md

     + like lesswrong weirdtopia comment where you work your way through simulation of human civilization learning everything
     + NGC could do this for Universal Story
 - used
+    + Mnemonic objects - clothing or jewelry records life events (could be part of caste system above but it's not) - used in NGP but could maybe be moved elsewhere if perfect
     + Epiphanies (place where you have them)
     + place where you can swap lives
     + https://en.wikipedia.org/wiki/Emotional_flooding